psiemens/stakeout/README.md

 # Stakeout

-A command line tool thats print a history of your [FLOW](https://www.onflow.org/) staking rewards (e.g. for tax purposes).
+A command line tool that prints a history of your [FLOW](https://www.onflow.org/) staking rewards (e.g. for tax purposes).

 ![stakeout](https://user-images.githubusercontent.com/2547035/159144265-e385a9d7-2aca-4bd5-9cc6-7b22a6343119.gif)

+## ❗ 2024 Update

+- I've updated the tool to pull rewards data from the [Find Labs Historical API](https://findonflow.github.io/findlabs-api/).
+It should now work for all epochs after November 11, 2021.
+- The tool now outputs results in a simple CSV format for easy import into Excel, Google Sheets, etc.

 ## Install

 ### macOS and Linux

-> :warning: This installation method only works for macOS and Linux.
+> This installation method only works for macOS and Linux.

 Paste this command in your [macOS Terminal](https://support.apple.com/en-ca/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) or Linux shell and hit enter: